 What does the future of work look like?
 For many, a year of remote work has offered a chance to identify unsustainable work expectations and patterns.
 From the rigid 9–5 to our relentless "always on" work culture, work from home has made it clear just how primed for burnout the average worker truly is.

 Remote working has also presented a glimpse at a future where flexible working is the standard — not the exception.
 But what does that mean in practical terms?
 How can workers ask for and create flexible work schedules that increase productivity and well-being, allowing them to achieve the elusive work-life balance they need to stay happy and healthy?

 As businesses eye in-person and hybrid return-to-work plans, flexible work arrangements should be top of mind for both employers and employees.
-Post-pandemic, building flexible work policies and structures that actually work will be an essential part of returning to the office.
+Post-pandemic, building flexible work policies and structures that actually work, and address work from home problems, will be an essential part of returning to the office.

 What is flexible working?

 Flexible working is a style of work that gives employees greater control over their hours, frequency of work, work location, and other factors.
 Types of flexible working can include part-time hours, remote work, flextime, a compressed workweek, hybrid remote work, or any other similar structure.